SalvatoreTosti/popcorn/README.md

 1. table-x does not properly sort ID's after 10, when double digits appear it does not sort in ascending or descending order correctly.
      Note: Converting ID's to strings / double did not alter behavior.
 2. When entering a number for a price, or otherwise, prefacing the number with a '#' results in an improperly caught error.

+3. New price entry is not limited to 2 decimal digits.
+(As change is in USD)

+##Future Developments
+- Remove the implementation of :use in favor of :require
+- Add menubar
+- Add skins to swing
+- Make jar file executable from double click

 ## License